The Changing Face of Diversity - Diversity Training, Toronto, Singapore, Malaysia, Dubai

 Our President and founder, Anne Thornley-Brown, co-authored the book West Indians in Toronto, Implications for Helping Professionals.
 Before launching The Training Oasis, Inc., she facilitated diversity training for numerous schools, universities, collegies, social agencies, and hospitals.

-We offer experiential learning, accelerated learning, train the trainer, instructional design, and coaching services to rapidly changing companies all over the world.
+We offer experiential learning, accelerated learning, and training and development to rapidly changing companies all over the world including Canada, USA, Dubai, United Arab Emirates

 Excellent facilitator.
 She greatly respected and accommodated our differences in learning styles.
 I left the session with many ideas and practices to think about and implement.IKEA